Nanostring-Biostats/FastReseg/README.md

  An R package for detection and correction of cell segmentation error based on spatial profile of transcripts

 ### dev notes
-- `findSegmentError_allFiles` function flags segmentation error in transcript data.frame for all the input file path
+- `fastReseg_flag_all_errors()` function flags segmentation error in transcript data.frame for all the input file path.
-- `fastReseg_core_externalRef` function performs error detection and segmentation refinement on 1 input transcript data.frame
+- `fastReseg_perFOV_full_process()` function performs error detection and segmentation refinement on 1 input transcript data.frame.
-- `fastReseg_internalRef` function first extracts reference profiles based on input `counts` and `clust` of the whole dataset and then process individual FOVs for segmentation error detection and correction for all files provided.
+- `fastReseg_full_pipeline()` function first extracts reference profiles based on input `counts` and `clust` of the whole dataset and then process individual FOVs for segmentation error detection and correction for all files provided.

 ### System requirements
 - R (>= 3.5.0)